VERSO-UVM/ORCA/ORCA_job_description.md

 - Lisa Dion (Senior Lecturer CS lisa.dion@uvm.edu)
 - Jim Eddy (Senior Lecturer CS james.eddy@uvm.edu)
 ###  Job description
+Open Research Community Accelerator is a new initiative that aims to translate academic research into open projects with social impact using project teams while providing experiential learning in real work environments about development, research and open source practices.

+The team will collaborate closely with professors, researchers, and community experts to identify research with the potential for broader application and transform these research findings into open projects.

+ORCA also offers faculty, graduate students and community organizations with product and development support to enhance the public value of their research and address collective community needs.
+The program operates under the supervision of the Director of VERSO, who also provides mentorship and guidance to the students.

+The program will provide UVM students, regardless of college or major, with innovative experiential learning opportunities to become the next generation of leaders.

 ### Course learning objectives/outcomes
 This internship will advance students toward being able to do the following: